Law schools us

 Article Snippet :U.S. Cabinet members and presidential advisers; US senators; representatives; governors; and more members of the Forbes 400 than any other law school

-Article Title : UC Berkeley School of Law
+Article Title : Brooklyn Law School

 The Association to Advance Collegiate Schools of Business, also known as AACSB International, is an American professional organization.
 It was founded in 1916 to provide accreditation to business schools.
+Not all AACSB members are accredited and AACSB does not accredit for-profit schools.

+On average, AACSB observes that schools take between four and five years to earn AACSB Accreditation.
 The amount of time it will take a school to earn accreditation depends largely on how closely aligned they are with AACSB standards when they apply for eligibility.

 The AACSB withdrew recognition by the Council for Higher Education Accreditation in 2016.
 This is because the AACSB now holds international recognition by the ISO.